-Dr Anthony Radice (pronounced Ra – DEE – chay – it’s Italian) taught English language and literature at secondary level (ages eleven to eighteen) for a number of years, before becoming an English Subject Specialist Leader at Inspiration Trust.
-Fortunately, he won’t have to give up teaching there, either; there are few things he enjoys more.
+Dr Anthony Radice (pronounced Ra – DEE – chay – it’s Italian) taught English language and literature at secondary level (ages eleven to eighteen) for a number of years, before coming to work for the Inspiration Trust, where he is currently Assistant Principal at Great Yarmouth Charter Academy.

 Dr Radice has worked in all sorts of schools, from a grim and chaotic comprehensive to a plush and civilised boarding school.
 But he still remembers fondly the one in which he first worked, a very ordinary non-selective comprehensive school (although it was grant-maintained) with a strict headmaster and a well-organised discipline system.